 HEPATITIS – ACUTE AND CHRONIC

 Hepatitis is an inflammation or infection of the liver.
-There are many types, some of which are classified as hepatitis A, B, C and others.
-These classifications have some value in helping a person understand the source or cause of the infection, but not in every case.
+There are several types, which are classified as hepatitis A, B, C and others that are more rare.
+These classifications have some value in helping a person understand the source or cause of the infection.

-For example, hepatitis A is often develops by eating or even touching unclean food or water.
+Hepatitis A. Hepatitis A often develops by eating or even touching unclean food or water.
 It usually resolves by itself in a few months and often does not significantly damage the liver.

 Hepatitis B is extremely common or even endemic, meaning it infects millions, especially in Asia.
 It is spread, at times, through sexual contact, primarily, or exposure to tainted blood in some other way.
 It is asymptomatic in most people, but it can progress and cause scarring of the liver, and cirrhosis, and rarely death.